elastisys/compliantkubernetes-apps/README.md

 ## Known issues

-- Elasticsearch SSO is currently hard coded to use the users real name as identifier, as opposed to a username or email address.
-  This will be addressed in the future.
 - When using local volumes, elasticsearch might not start properly unless all worker nodes in the cluster has a local volume attatched to it.
 - Users must explicitly be given privileges in Grafana, Elasticsearch and Kubernetes instead of automatically getting assigned roles based on group membership when logging in using OIDC.
 - The OPA policies are not enforced by default.
   Unfortunately the policies breaks cert-manager so they have been set to "dry-run" by default.
+- Gatekeeper needs to be disabled in order to run apps on Kubernetes v1.19 or greater.

 For more, please the the public GitHub issues: <https://github.com/elastisys/compliantkubernetes-apps/issues>.